FazalLabBCM/FazalLabPipelines/docs/QuickStart.md

 > visit this link: [Introduction to Using the Command Line](https://fazallabbcm.github.io/FazalLabPipelines/BasicUnixCommands)

 ## Begin Here
-The raw sequencing data you collected is in `fastq` format (the file names end in ".fastq").
+The raw sequencing data you collected is in FASTQ format (the file names end in ".fastq").
 It may also be compressed or zipped to save space (if so, the file names will end in ".fastq.gz").
 Your data isn't very useful or even readable this way, but it contains the results of your experiment!
 Your goal is to process this raw data with the provided pipelines in order to generate